TurboWafflz/ImaginaryInfinity-Calculator/README.md

 **ImaginaryInfinity Calculator has partial support for the following platforms:**
 - **MacOS X**
-	- I currently have no way of testing the software on MacOS
+	- MacOS support is untested as I do not currently have access to a Mac
 - **Windows**
+	- Windows support receives much less testing than other platforms
 - **Any other OS that can run Python 3**
 	- Start an issue on GitHub and we may improve support for your OS